absferdous/surfalert/README.md

 - Supports WooCommerce, Easy Digital Download, Freemius, Envato
 - Customization option to the display across the site, on specific posts, pages or exclude from the specific location
 - Advanced **9+ integrations** to power up your social proof marketing strategies
-- Connect NotificationX with **Zapier** to build absolutely anything
+- Connect SurfAlert with **Zapier** to build absolutely anything
 - Check the results from **Analytics tool** [PRO] and see how many times a certain notification popup has been viewed, clicked or even its Click-through Rate
 - Option to deactivate unnecessary integrations to keep the site lite

 ## 🚀 BOOST CONVERSIONS WITH DIFFERENT NOTIFICATIONS ##

-1. **Sales Notifications:** With NotificationX, you can easily design attention-grabbing Sales Notifications to increase your sales rate.
+1. **Sales Notifications:** With SurfAlert, you can easily design attention-grabbing Sales Notifications to increase your sales rate.
 If you have WooCommerce or Easy Digital Downloads installed, you can display the recent purchases activity by other customers to influence the website visitors.
 [More source in Pro: LearnDash, Envato, Themeforest, CodeCanyon)]

 2. **WP Comments:** Lets you show the recent comments made by users on your WordPress posts as a notification alert.
 This is helpful to gain immediate attention from your visitors to check out the specified posts.